ibm-cloud-docs/CDN/limits-and-max-values.md

 {:tip: .tip}
 {:download: .download}

-# Limits and Maximum Values
+# FAQ for Limits and Maximum Values
 {: #limits-and-maximum-values}

 ## Is there a maximum value for Time To Live?
 A minimum?